jz-fun/Vector-valued-Control-Variates-Code/README.md

 ## Acknowledgement
-- The samples of _Computation of the Model Evidence for Dynamical Systems_ are provided by Chris J. Oates, which are the ones used in [Control functionals for Monte Carlo integration](https://rss.onlinelibrary.wiley.com/doi/abs/10.1111/rssb.12185).
+- The samples `data.mat` and `samples.mat` of _Computation of the Model Evidence for Dynamical Systems_ are provided by Chris J. Oates, which are the ones used in [Control functionals for Monte Carlo integration](https://rss.onlinelibrary.wiley.com/doi/abs/10.1111/rssb.12185).